“If a child can’t learn the way we teach, maybe we should teach the way they learn.” – Ignacio Estrada.

 Education for the hands.
 Hands-on teaching methods work best for kinaesthetic learners, when they can be active in the lesson.
 That can be anything from choosing answers in a multiple-choice quiz or doing some sort of action or activity.
 Around 5% of people fall into this category.

-Why multimodal learning is most important
+Why allowing for multimodal learning is most important

 But wait!
 Before you start making all of your content into graphs, know that it’s not enough to present information in any one way to help the four different types of learners.
 In fact, studies show the majority of people learn best when multiple modes are blended together and used at once.